bhagyashriyogeshpatil/wanderhub-frontend/README.md

 #### View Comment
 - *As a user*, I want to read comments on posts so that I can see what other users think about them.(User Story#21)
+- *As a user*, I can keep scrolling through comments without clicking "next page" so that I can easily view more comments.
+(User Story#39)

 - Comments List